ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/CustomizingTheSampleContract.md

 }
 ```

-The temperature now shows 101, which is above the threshold of 100.
-Thus, we now see the `OVERTEMP` both raised and active.
-Raised says that this specific event raised the alert by changing it from cleared state to reaised state, and active says that the temperature for this asset is too high.
+- The temperature now shows 101, which is above the threshold of 100.
+Thus, we now see the `OVERTEMP` alert as both raised and active.
+  - Raised means that this specific event raised the alert by changing it from inactive state to active state, and active says that the temperature for this asset is too high at this point in time.

-Note also that `incompliance` is now missing, which means that the asset is no longer compliant with the terms in the contract.
+- The `incompliance` property is now missing, which means that the asset is no longer compliant with the terms in the contract.

 ##Conclusion
 This was a basic introduction to customization.
-The truly simple changes in this article add a significant feature to the contract in that it can now deal with temperatures that are very specific to an asset's cargo.
+The desceptively simple changes in this article add a significant feature to the contract in that it can now deal with temperatures that are specific to an asset's cargo.

 The flexibility and simplicity of the *partial state as event* pattern makes data-driven contracts easy to construct and maintain and should be the default design until it fails to meet the goals of the contract.